 Extended Employment Services

-Intervention from trained, professional staff encourages good work habits, acceptable attendance, safe work practices, including the proper care and handling of equipment and materials.
+Support from trained, professional staff encourages good work habits, acceptable attendance, safe work practices, including the proper care and handling of equipment and materials.
 Work tolerance, quality of work, and a work pace consistent with the individual’s needs are developed and encouraged.
 Work activities, adequate supervision and skill development are provided.
 Opportunities to be engaged in productive work are offered through a variety of diverse vocational choices.
 Regular reviews are completed to ensure that the individual is assessed as to their potential and interest for competitive placement.
-These services are provided in Goodwill center-based operations and in enclave operations.
+These services are provided in Goodwill center-based operations and in off site work crews.